Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

     pass
 ```

 🌕 You established a big milestone, you are unstoppable.
 Keep going!
 You have just completed day 10 challenges and you are 10 steps a head in to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Day 10

+### Exercises: Level 1

 1. Iterate 0 to 10 using for loop, do the same using while loop.
 2. Iterate 10 to 0 using for loop, do the same using while loop.